bakins929/SnapshotMaintenance/README.md

 Contacts are notified 1 day prior to deletion based on Contact tags assigned to the VM.

-Contact tags are of Catagory Contact where Description contains email address:
+Contact tags are of Category Contact where Description contains email address:
 Name | Category | Description |
 -----|----------|-------------|
 First Last | Contact | My.Email@myCompany.com